Need Help Recycling in Colorado?

 Even taking into account the recycling trucks on the road and transportation impacts, the embedded energy recovered in recyclables dramatically outweighs the emissions from transportation.

 Recycling services vary depending on where you are located.
-Contact your waste hauler or your local government office for options in your area.
-You can also search Recycle Colorado's member directory for recyclers.
+The best way to know what is in your area ic to contact your waste hauler or your local government office for options in your area.

 Someday it may be free, but right now recycling is only cheaper than trash service.
 On average, a collection hauler will charge a household around $3-$5/month to collect recycling and around $8-$12/month (or more) to collect trash.
 The actual recyclables are only a portion of a hauler’s total budget and expenses.
 To collect recyclables haulers must still purchase trucks and carts/bins, staff the trucks to collect the materials, purchase fuel, provide maintenance, etc. These costs are nearly the same for recycling as for trash.
 However recycling, unlike trash, once collected can be sold as a commodity.
 Haulers must pay to dispose of trash in a landfill.